« Aircraft »

 Maximum Speed:

-The Navy was pleased with the Pratt and Whitney J57-P-11-powered Crusader from the start.
-The Museum's Crusader is the prototype airplane, BuNo 138899.
-After being completed at the Vought factory near Dallas, it was trucked to Edwards Air Force Base where it made its first flight on March 25, 1955.
+After a challenging development, the first Crusader was completed at the Vought factory near Dallas and underwent initial ground tests in the spring of 1955.
+The prototype was then flown in a Douglas C-124 Globemaster to Edwards Air Force Base, where it made its first flight on March 25, 1955.
 Test pilot John Konrad took the airplane supersonic on this flight, the first time it had ever been done with any fighter on its maiden flight.

-In the years following, the Crusader would win the Collier Trophy for the year's greatest achievement in aviation, become the first fighter to fly over 1,000 miles-per-hour (1,600 km/h), and set the cross-country speed record with young Marine aviator John Glenn Jr. as pilot.
-One unique feature of the F-8's design was the variable incidence wing.
-Hinged to provide greater lift on take-off and landing, the wings could be tilted upward seven degrees.
-The radical design helped the fast jet fighter maintain the slow speeds required for carrier landings.
+In the years following, the Crusader would win the 1956 Collier Trophy for the year’s greatest achievement in aviation, become the first fighter to fly over 1,000 miles-per-hour (1,600 km/h), and set the cross-country speed record with young Marine aviator John Glenn Jr. as pilot.
+With a mix of AIM-9 Sidewinder missiles and 20mm cannons, the F-8U series was highly effective as a fighter aircraft, earning the nickname “MiG Master” in the skies over North Vietnam.
+The last Navy Crusader fighters were retired in 1976, but the reconnaissance versions soldiered on until 1987.
+A version for the French Navy served until 1999.